solo-io/gloo-docs/gloo/docs/gloo_routing/gateway_configuration/waf/_index.md

 The following tutorials assume basic knowledge of Gloo and it's routing capabilities, as well a kubernetes cluster running Gloo Enterprise edition and the [petstore example]({{% ref "/gloo_routing/hello_world" %}}).

-#### Http Listener
+#### Http Gateway

-The first option for configuring WAF is on the Http Listener level on the Gateway.
+The first option for configuring WAF is on the Http Gateway level on the Gateway.
 This can be useful if the goal is to apply the rules to all incoming requests to a given address, and not specific subsets.

 Run the following command to edit the gateway object with the waf config:
 ```bash